 New transfer students may be eligible for a Carroll College Phi Theta Kappa Scholarship.
 Transfer students selected to Phi Theta Kappa National Honor Society, which recognizes outstanding academic achievement by students who attended community college are eligible for this scholarship.

 Students must indicate membership in Phi Theta Kappa on their application for admission, they must be enrolled full-time and maintain good academic standing to receive this renewable scholarship.
-Beginning with the 2014-2015 academic year the Phi Theta Kappa award amount will be $2,000 which is renewable up to 3 consecutive full-time years.
+The Phi Theta Kappa award amount is $2,000 which is renewable up to 3 consecutive full-time years.
 Students must be in good academic standing and be enrolled full-time to retain the award.

 In addition to merit scholarships and awards, financial need is considered for students who submit a Federal FAFSA.
 To get a sneak peak at what aid you may be eligible for complete our Net Price Calculator.
 The net price calculator is designed to be used by incoming freshman level students.